appbaseio/reactive-manual/docs/v1.0.0/search-components/CategorySearch.md

 # CategorySearch

-![Image to be displayed](https://i.imgur.com/wRErIC9.png) A `CategorySearch` sensor component creates a category search UI widget with an autocomplete functionality.
+![Image to be displayed](https://i.imgur.com/wRErIC9.png)

+`CategorySearch` creates a category based data search UI component with an autosuggest functionality.
 It is used for applying full-text search across one or more fields.

 Example uses:
 * Searching for a rental listing by its `name` or `description` field.